vladp72/iffl/docs/README.md

               });
 return is_valid;
 ```
 In the samples above we traverse buffer two times.
 It is possible to traverse and handle elements in a single loop by passing your own functor in place of the default functor that calls trait's validate method.
+A complete sample is in [test/iffl_ea_usecase.cpp](https://github.com/vladp72/iffl/blob/master/test/iffl_ea_usecase.cpp).

 ```
 FILE_FULL_EA_INFORMATION const *failed_validation{nullptr};